mrciolino/wiki-backup/Events/traveling-to-bahryst.md

 The party travels to bahryst in their flying ship.
 They make a few stops along the way.

+## Searching for Treasure
+The party has since gone in search of promised treasures and prizes, A first attempt by Os to teleport to a previous location with the party failed, and the group ended up on a somewhat familiar island.
+Spoops and Bazzvrah met a female T-rex they attempted to flirt with until an ancient red dragon showed up, angry at being awakened and forced a retreat... but not before Os was inspired to become its friend.

+Spoops would discover a dragon charm ring, which he has given to Os.

 ## Elon Musk
 The party stops at a beach on the way to Bahryst.
 Here they meet Elon Musk.
 Bazzvrah asks Elon for future technology but Musk says no; Bazzvrah tries to steal his polyester suit thinking that could lead to new materials.
 Spoops also completes the resurrection of the undead unicorn, releasing it into the wild.